 6 Ways to Support Your Children Through COVID-19 Lockdown

-The nationwide lockdown to stop the spread of coronavirus has entered its second week now.
-The lockdown has brought with it feelings of anxiety, stress, and uncertainty, which are especially felt by children of all ages.
+The nationwide lockdown to stop the spread of coronavirus is now over for some time and we have entered the new normal.
+The lockdown had brought with it feelings of anxiety, stress, and uncertainty, which are especially felt by children of all ages.
+Support your children as much as you can and be involved with them.
 However, one thing to remember is that with early school closure, canceled events like planned vacations, and separation from friends may have a heavy toll on young children’s minds.
 They are now going to need to be loved and supported more than ever.

-Here are six ways to support children the COVID-19 Lockdown.
+Here are six ways to help you support your children after the COVID-19 lockdown and always.

 The need of the hour is for you to have a calm conversation with your children about the disease.
 You can tell them about how they can protect themselves and stay healthy until the disease ends.
 Remain accessible to answer all their questions about COVID-19.
 To do that you need to remain upgraded about the disease all the time.

 Have a routine at home to ensure your child remains occupied until the lockdown is removed.
-If you don’t a routine, create some new in order to have a fruitful day for both you and your child.
+If you don’t a routine, create some news in order to have a fruitful day for both you and your child.
 Ensure to include some domestic chores, playtime, screen time, and fun elements in the daily routine.
+As one of the best CBSE schools in India we will advise you to create a timetable and support your children to make them follow it properly.
 This will not just keep your child engaged fruitfully but also help him forget whatever is happening outside.
 This will also give them a sense of responsibility.

 All the information the children hear about the disease can be overwhelming for them.
-You need to distract them so that the information doesn’t cause them any worry.
+Being supportive parents is tough, you need to distract them so that the information doesn’t cause them any worry.
 To create a happy environment, you need to think from your child’s perspective and create situations in which he feels happy.
 Have a game night after dinner or watch a movie together at night.
 You can even cook meals together.
 This way you’re ensuring your child is distracted from all thoughts.